sshhoo/ica/README.md

 Adjust the number of files and image size for each class, and save them in different directories in the same directory structure.
 The name of the generated directory will be "{--resize_int}_resized_{--image_dir}".
 Use "--file_number" to specify the number of files you want to align per class.
-Use "--extension" to specify the extension you want to count (e.g. ".jpg", ".png").
+Use "--image_dir" to specify the directory to be scanned(the directory name doesn't have to be dataset/).
 Use "--resize_int" to specify the image size.
 For example, if you specify 256, the image will be adjusted to "256x256".

 `python file_number_remove_resize.py --file_number 20000 --image_dir dataset/ --resize_int 256`